-Beta Gamma Sigma (BGS) is the international honor society for students of business and administration.
+Owen Honors is the honor society for students of business and administration.
 Its purpose is to reward outstanding scholarship and accomplishment and to foster integrity in the conduct of business operations.
-To be eligible for BGS, students must rank in the top 20 percent of their graduating class.
+To be eligible for Owen Honors, students must rank in the top 20 percent of their graduating class.
 Students in good standing are selected on the basis of their cumulative academic record.